 Liberty Quartet was founded in October of 1995 out of a local church in Boise, Idaho.
 Royce Mitchell was the choir director and the other three members were in the choir.
 In 1997, Liberty began traveling full-time.
 Liberty is celebrating God's faithfulness and over two decades of ministry.
 To view the "Liberty Quartet: Through the Years" timeline, click here.

 Liberty is a Gospel group based in the West with a full-time concert schedule.
-The members of Liberty are Royce Mitchell, bass; Paul W. Ellis, lead; Philip Batton, tenor; and Will Arasmith, baritone.
+The members of Liberty are Royce Mitchell, bass; Paul W. Ellis, lead; Philip Batton, tenor; Will Arasmith, baritone; and Doran Ritchey, piano/baritone.
 Liberty travels many miles each year, ministering in performances for church services, nursing homes, prisons, and other ministries.
 They also sing at large conventions including Southwest Gospel Music Festival, Great Western Fan Festival, and the Gospel Music Fan Festival in Canada (see all upcoming events here).

 OUR MISSION STATEMENT: